Staying Home–What’s the Point? — a talk by Madelon Bolling (April 6, 2020)

-Read MoreZenkai (December 9, 2018) with Madelon Bolling and Lee Shields
+Read MoreZenkai (July 10-12, 2020) with Madelon and Lee

 Beginners who are interested in Zen and experienced Zen students are welcome.
 Schedule 8:15am Work period 9:00am Opening, Five Remembrances, Zazen 9:35am Zazen 10:00am Dharma talk 11:00am Zazen 12:00pm Informal lunch (Soup will be provided.
 Please bring food to share.)
 1:00pm Sutras 1:30pm Zazen, Interviews 2:50pm Closing, Great Vows